 Lying is a way of life for many teenagers.
 How else can they assert their independence and do what they want to do?
 I think it’s a rite of passage.
 If I hadn’t lied when I was a teenager, I would have missed out on the most incredibly wonderful adventures.
 I think I would have grown up to be a duller person, less interested in the world, and most assuredly, less confident in myself.

-We were two goddesses with neato wigs in search of an adventure.
+We were two goddesses with “neato” wigs in search of an adventure.
 We couldn’t wear the wigs to school; in those days, there were strict dress codes.
-So, we decided to ditch school.
-We dressed to the teeth in spike heels—mine were alligator with a bag to match, wool Jackie Kennedy-style suits —I wore one of olive-green and turquoise.
+So, we decided to ditch classes one day and have an adventure.
+We dressed up in spike heels—mine were alligator with a bag to match, wool Jackie Kennedy-style suits —I wore one of olive-green and turquoise.
 To finish the illusion of sophisticated women-about-town, we applied lots and lots of makeup.

 So, step one in our plan was escaping our educational institution.
 I called the school, pretending to be my mother, and said I was down with the flu.
-I don’t remember how Louise got out of school.
+I don’t remember what excuse Louise gave though it was probably the same.
 Fortunately, our mothers worked during the day so the principle couldn’t check up on our absence.
-And, since we A plus normally took the city bus to school.
-That left us on our own to plot our day.
+And, since we A plus normally took the city bus to school we had transportation to anywhere we wanted to go.

-It was easier in those days to skip school.
-Proof was not needed.
-No one called the parents to check.
-I always had a more mature voice than the other girls my age and no one at my school ever questioned the multitude of times I skipped classes to play.
+In those days it was easier to skip classes.
+Proof of my excuse wasn’t required.
+Plus, because I had a more mature voice than girls my age, no one at my school ever questioned the multitude of times I skipped out to play.
 Maybe they thought that girls my age weren’t that devious.
 I’m not sure.
 But I am sure that I got away with a boat-load that kids today could never pull off.

-We headed for home in time to arrive before our parents and changed into regular clothes.
-Light bulb Smurf hair lovingly placed on plastic heads ready for our next jaunt into the city.
+We headed for home in time to arrive before our parents and changed into regular clothes, lightbulb Smurf hair lovingly placed on plastic heads ready for our next jaunt into the city.

 Anyway.
 On the day of the big trip, I took the bus to meet Louise.
-We were picked up by our friend (name is now lost) in his ’36 Plymouth Coupe.
+We were picked up by our friend (name is now forgotten) in his ’36 Plymouth Coupe.
 This car was meant to carry four people at best.
 I think we had six.
-Gary, Louise, Rick, me, and two others, who’s names I can’t remember.
+Gary, Louise, Rick, me, the driver, and one other, who’s name I can’t remember.
 Off we went to Big Bear Mountain.
 In those days, it was about an hour and a half drive from the San Fernando Valley.

 Things were going great for a while.
-We were speeding along the freeway happy as clams, probably stoned, I don’t remember.
-Then someone noticed that the tail pipe was spewing out big, thick clouds of smoke were spewing from the tailpipe.
+We sped along the freeway happy as clams, probably stoned, I don’t remember.
+Then someone noticed that big, thick clouds of smoke were spewing from the tailpipe.
 Oh, well, so what?
 We continued on, laughing and joking as only a pack of teens can.

-Gary’s mother lived about 3 miles up the hill.
+Gary’s mother lived about three miles up the hill.
 So he and Louise got out of the car and walked.
-We waited.
-Broke out the cheap wine and cigarettes and had a keep warm party.
+We waited, broke out the cheap wine and cigarettes and had a keep warm party.
 Just at dusk, Gary and Louise returned.
 His mother said “tough cookies.”
-Walk back home or hitchhike but we couldn’t stay there and she was not going to drive us back.
+We could walk back home or hitchhike but we couldn’t stay there and she was not going to drive us back.
 We all thought this was unfair and hard-hearted, but in hindsight.
 Gary was a difficult boy and she was probably practicing tough love.

-So, we all piled out of the car and walked, not home, but up the hill to his mother’s storage shed, behind the house.
+So, we all piled out of the car and walked, not home, but up the hill to his mother’s storage shed, behind her house.
 There was a queen-sized mattress and some blankets, some stored bottles of Coca Cola, and bushes outside where we could pee.
-We were so cold and exhausted by the time we snuck into the shed that we all piled onto the bed and spooned to keep warm.
+We were so cold and exhausted by the time we snuck into the shed that everyone piled onto the bed and spooned to keep warm.

 I was sprung.

-In retrospect, I am even more sure than ever that my wicked past, coupled with the belief that I was invincible, a natural intuition, some above-average smarts, and dumb luck let me have a helluva great time as a teenager without getting into real trouble.
+In retrospect, I’m sure that belief in my invincibility, natural intuition, some above-average smarts, and dumb luck were what allowed me to have a helluva great time as a teenager without getting into real trouble.

 “Dance like nobody’s watching; love like you’ve never been hurt.
 Sing like nobody’s listening; live like it’s heaven on earth.”
 Mark Twain